Hexagon Composites ASA: Hexagon Purus receives inaugural orders for hydrogen cylinders from Reliance Industries Limited in India

 Hexagon Purus, a world leading supplier of zero emission mobility solutions, has received its first orders for Type 4 high-pressure hydrogen cylinders from Reliance Industries Limited ("Reliance"), India's largest private sector company.
-The hydrogen cylinders will be used as prototypes in pilot projects for automotive and back-up power solutions and represents Hexagon Purus' first ever orders for hydrogen applications in India.
+The hydrogen cylinders will be used as prototypes in pilot projects for power solutions and represent Hexagon Purus' first ever orders for hydrogen applications in India.

 The orders represent Reliance's first step towards positioning themselves as a leading clean energy player, supporting the transition to a zero-emission society in India.
 Reliance recently announced a USD 80 billion investment program into clean energy whereby hydrogen will play a pivotal role to drive decarbonization.